-Female representation on our Board is currently 14% (2013: 17%) and at manager level it is 27% (2013: 23%).
-Female representation on the Board has decreased due to the appointment of Ian Duncan in November 2014, and will increase to 17% when John Biles steps down at the 2015 AGM in April 2015.
-Females represent 17% (2013: 17%) of our total workforce.
+Female representation on our Board is currently 17% (2014: 14%) and at manager level it is 24% (2014: 27%).
+Females represent 18% (2014: 17%) of our total workforce.
 We will increase female representation on the Board if appropriate candidates are available when Board vacancies arise.

-Our Core Values are straightforward and are summarised as follows:
+Our Core Values are straightforward and are as follows:

 Honesty and Transparency

 We are honest and act with integrity.
+Trust stems from honesty and trust is at the heart of everything we engage in: our customers trust us to deliver what we say we will, our colleagues trust us to act in their best interests and our suppliers trust us to conduct business according to agreed terms.
 This is not something we take for granted.
 Bodycote lives by a culture of honest and transparent behaviour, which is at the core of all our business relationships.

 Respect and Responsibility